 General Academic Regulation (Undergraduate) 6.8.1 Scheduling of Final Examinations, , be amended to ensure that all courses/sections where it is deemed that a final examination is not possible to avoid through the scheduling of an alternate form of assessment, will be subject to the date and time provided by the Office of the Registrar.
-While every effort will be made to adhere to the regulation in its original form, it may not be possible to schedule the final examination, for example for a course offered during the day with a daytime examination.
+While every effort will be made to adhere to the regulation in its original form, it may not be possible to schedule the final examination.
 When the student is unable, for good reason, to write the final examination scheduled outside of the original provisions of this clause, the student will be entitled to write a deferred examination.